gyrdym/ml_linalg/README.md

 iterable collections.

-&nbsp;&nbsp;&nbsp;&nbsp;It's possible to use vector instances as keys for `HashMap` and similar data structures and to look up a value by the vector-key, since the hash code is the same for equal vectors:
+&nbsp;&nbsp;&nbsp;&nbsp;It's possible to use vector instances as keys for `HashMap` and similar data structures and to look up a value by the vector-key, since the hash code for equal vectors is the same:

 ```dart
 import 'package:ml_linalg/vector.dart';